semiprime/pygenda/docs/known_issues.md

   wrong x-coordinate.
 The result of this is that individual entries are not correctly selected if taps are to the left of the space.
 This seems to be a bug in GTK, and does not happen with GTK3.24 (desktop).
+  Added: The same bug occurs on postmarketOS, and that uses GTK3.24.
+  Maybe it's connected with the touchscreen?

 * There's no portrait mode.
 This would be particularly useful on "transformer" phones like the Astro Slide.

+* If a single instance of Pygenda opens one iCal file twice (e.g. once for events, once for todos) there is potential for data loss when saving.
+  (This can also happen if different programs open the same iCal file.)
+  Not sure about the best way to handle this situation.
+Might be solved if Pygenda can detect changes in the file and re-read it.

 Minor
 -----